lispercat/sailpoint-iiq-dev-accelerator/README.md

 ```

 * (optional) `iiq.dev-accelerator.iiq_url`: is your IIQ url
-  * It's optional because I'll try to detect it from %%ECLIPSE_URL%% token of your **your-target-environment**.target.properties file
+  * It's optional because I'll try to detect it from %%ECLIPSE_URL%% token of your **your-target-environment**.target.properties or **your-target-environment**.target.secret.properties file
 To specify the environment you may also add this to your settings.json:
 ```json
 "iiq.dev-accelerator.iiq_url": "http://localhost:8080/identityiq"
 ```

 * (optional) `iiq.dev-accelerator.username`: is your IIQ username
-  * It's optional because I'll try to detect it from %%ECLIPSE_USER%% token of your **your-target-environment**.target.properties file
+  * It's optional because I'll try to detect it from %%ECLIPSE_USER%% token of your **your-target-environment**.target.properties or **your-target-environment**.target.secret.properties file
 ```json
 "iiq.dev-accelerator.username": "spadmin"
 ```

 * (optional) `iiq.dev-accelerator.password`: is your IIQ password
-  * It's optional because I'll try to detect it from %%ECLIPSE_PASS%% token of your **your-target-environment**.target.properties file
+  * It's optional because I'll try to detect it from %%ECLIPSE_PASS%% token of your **your-target-environment**.target.properties or **your-target-environment**.target.secret.properties file
 ```json
 "iiq.dev-accelerator.password": "admin"
 ```